California police kill suspect after report of armed man

 San Bernardino, Calif. — Police in Southern California shot and killed a man they believed was armed with a gun, authorities said Sunday.

-Officers responded to a gas station convenience store in San Bernardino at about 8:30 p.m.
-Saturday following a report of a man “waving around a handgun,” the city’s police department said in a statement.
+Officers responded to a gas station convenience store in San Bernardino on Saturday night following a report of a man “waving around a handgun,” the city’s police department said in a statement.

 “Patrol officers arrived and located a suspect matching the description, and the suspect was still carrying what appeared to be a black handgun in his hand.
 An officer-involved shooting occurred and the suspect was struck and was injured,” the statement said.

 The department posted on its Facebook page several frame grabs from videos at the scene.
-One from an officer’s body-worn camera shows a man in a shooting posture pointed at a parked police cruiser.
+One from an officer’s body-worn camera shows a man with his arms extended pointing an object toward a parked police cruiser.
 It’s unclear if he’s holding a gun and police didn’t say if one was recovered.

+Delina Miranda, who witnessed the incident, said she saw the man earlier rummaging through garbage cans with a flashlight.

+Miranda, a cashier at a convenience store across the street, told the Los Angeles Times the man frequently panhandled in the area.

 Join the Conversation